 We’re Here For You

-When you are a victim of gun violence, you can suffer from physical, mental, and emotional trauma that prevents you from earning a living, affects your relationships with friends and family, and impacts your ability to enjoy life.
+When you are a victim of gun violence, you can suffer from physical, mental, and emotional trauma that prevents you from earning a living that affects your relationships with friends and family and impacts your ability to enjoy life.
 If you survived while others didn’t, the burden can be extra difficult.
 We understand, and we’re here for you.